[Time: 4:32 mins]

 - Loose coupling contains the scope of change when an implementation is modified

-Note: This post was originally posted on my blog at http://www.adaptivelearningonline.net
+Note: This text was originally posted on my earlier blog at http://www.adaptivelearningonline.net